 13. Prevent Mildew and Other Fungal Diseases

-This preventive and curative treatment is effective in the vegetable garden, on the fruit trees, rose bushes, vines and climbers and flowers.
+This preventive and curative treatment is effective in a vegetable garden, on fruit trees, rose bushes, vines, climbers, and flowers.

 14. Weed Killer

-To fight effectively against the weeds that invade walkways, edges and garden beds in an ecological and economical way, baking soda is best.
+To fight effectively against the weeds that invade walkways, edges, and garden beds in an ecological and economical way, baking soda is best.
 It has the enormous advantage of being completely biodegradable and nontoxic.
-So you can sprinkle it on the tufts of weeds.
-It will burn the foliage and weeds will fade and disappear in a few days.
-It can also be used to prevent the weeds, it will slow down the arrival and growth of them.
-It can also be used in the crevices of pathways to kill the weeds.

 15. Clean the Walkways